karthi190/DistributedCache/README.md

 **Usage:**
 1. http://localhost:8001/dkv?key=value : POST - To set new key value
 2. http://localhost:8001/dkv?key=value : GET - To get value for the key
-3. http://localhost:8001/dkv?key=value : PUT - To replicate the key & value
+3. http://localhost:8001/dkv?key=value : PUT - To replicate the key & value (Not for external usage)

 **Note**